 Fill in the required fields and upload any necessary documents.

 Allow time for DBS to get in touch with further instructions.

 With a maximum interest rate of 3% p.a., the DBS Multiplier Account is most ideal for mid-to-high income adults with regular paycheck and/or dividends.

 As long as you’re capable of balancing several financial products with DBS and maintain a high volume of monthly transactions, you can grow your savings faster than any other savings accounts in Singapore.
-Even if you’re only able to credit your income and fulfilling one transaction category, you’ll still earn a significantly more interest than the low base interest.
+Even if you’re only able to credit your income and fulfilling one transaction category, you’ll still earn significantly more interest than the low base interest.

-However, if you’re unable to fulfill the requirements (or has financial products with other banks instead) to unlock higher interest rates with this account, you should compare other high interest savings accounts to find one that suits your banking habits.
+However, if you’re unable to fulfill the requirements (or have financial products with other banks instead) to unlock higher interest rates with this account, you should compare other high interest savings accounts to find one that suits your banking habits.

 Disclaimer: Interest rates are applicable for deposits between S$1,000 and S$49,999.
 Interest rate and initial deposit are shown in Singapore dollars.